skellis46/finger-pointing-moon/case-for-support.md

 These intrinsic and extrinsic epistemic positions also share one other serious problem.
 Both positions explicitly fail to recognise that research processes in all disciplines adopt the most suitable methods to recognise change or difference in the materials or data of those processes.
 When artist-scholars adopt practice-research methods it is therefore _implied_ but rarely stated that these methods are best able to reveal change and difference in the artistic materials and experiences that underpin the research.
 Yet what types of changes or differences are _really_ made possible by practice-research and how are they able to be recognised if at all?

 We have situation where most practice-research is becomes about sharing what happened (or what they did).
 Circulations of process.
+Fetishization of process (e.g. REF -- pick your year).
+JER does this for sure -- except it's process that has been videoed.

 The tension between intrinsic and extrinsic epistemics is felt most sharply in body-based practice-research like dance and somatics.
 These are practices predicated on the movements, gestures, postures and stillnesses of bodies, and where those same bodies underpin the development of new understandings.
 Body-based practices acutely feel the tension between intrinsic and extrinsic ways of knowing for four reasons: i) they have a complex and often fraught relationship with language; ii) the experiential nuances of the practices are rarely seen, and more often _felt_; iii) the practices intersect with contested issues of embodiment and tacit awareness; and iv) the practices have an equally contested relationship to disappearance, ephemerality and documentation.
 Therefore, body-based practices = ideal vehicle.
+Langer's thinking about experience without symbolic mediation is pretty important here: <without symbolic mediation.md>:

+>It may seem strange that the most immediate experiences in our lives should be the least recognized, but there is a reason for this apparent paradox, and the reason is precisely their immediacy.
+They pass unrecorded because they are known without any symbolic mediation, and therefore without conceptual form. -- Susanne Langer, Mind: An Essay on Human Feeling, Vol. 1, 1967.

 _Finger Pointing Moon_ is predicated on the possibility that there is a systemic failure in practice-research to directly address the changes and differences made possible through research-focused artistic practices. and that this systemic failure is particularly problematic in body-based work (for what reasons).